EliasRut/vmcd-docusaurs/docs/step-by-step-setup-guide.md

 ---
-title: Step by Step Guide
+title: Step by Step Setup Guide
 ---

 For now we only have guides for Windows 10, MacOs and Linux (Ubuntu to be precise).
 If you are running